Magic Magic (2013 film): Reception

 Magic Magic received mixed to positive reviews from critics.
-Review aggregator website Rotten Tomatoes reports that 67% of critics have given the film positive reviews, based on 36 reviews.
+Review aggregator website Rotten Tomatoes reports that 68% of critics have given the film positive reviews, based on 41 reviews.
+The website's consensus reads, "Magic Magic finds writer-director Sebastián Silva in familiar risk-taking form, ably abetted by Juno Temple and a smartly assembled ensemble cast."
 On Metacritic, the film has a 59 out of 100 rating based on 7 critics, indicating "mixed or average reviews".

 Accolades

 Magic Magic won the Sitges Award for Best Actress for Temple.